microsoft/rushstack.io-website/docs/api/api-extractor-model.apinamemixin.isbaseclassof.md

 ## Remarks

 The JavaScript `instanceof` operator cannot be used to test for mixin inheritance, because each invocation of the mixin function produces a different subclass.
-(This could be mitigated by `Symbol.hasInstance`<!-- -->, however the TypeScript type system cannot invoke a runtime test.)
+(This could be mitigated by `Symbol.hasInstance`, however the TypeScript type system cannot invoke a runtime test.)